bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-If there is a mistake, if I make an error here, for example, I write console with two "l".
+<p>If there is a mistake, if I make an error here,
+for example, I write console with two "l".
 I can see, in red, some messages:
- "consolle is not defined", bla, bla, bla...
+ "consolle is not defined", bla, bla, bla...</p>

-When you use some online tools like JsBin or CodePen, and so on, it's a bit difficult to debug your code because you are debugging at the same time the code of the tool itself that is written in JavaScript too.
-So each each these tools comes with a way to run your code in what we decode ‘standalone mode’ or ‘debug mode’.
+<p>When you use some online tools like JsBin or CodePen, and so on, it's a bit difficult to
+debug your code because you are debugging at the same time the code of the tool itself that is written in JavaScript too.
+So each each these tools comes with a way to run your code in what we decode ‘standalone mode’ or ‘debug mode’.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 130.
 (99) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">